iCliniq Logo

 • Paraneoplastic pemphigus.

-A. Pemphigus Vulgaris: in this subtype, the blisters develop deep in the epidermal or oral epithelium above the basal layer when observed histologically.
+A. Pemphigus Vulgaris: In this subtype, the blisters develop deep in the epidermal or oral epithelium above the basal layer when observed histologically.
 Pemphigus Vulgaris clinically manifests as a mucosally dominant variety with multiple mucocutaneous lesions that start in the oral mucosa classically.
 These lesions further extend to the skin.
 In the oral mucosa, the manifestation of flaccid blisters and prone to rupture are characteristic signs of this disease.
-These lesions can be painful, erosive, and occur more frequently in the buccal mucosal region.
+These lesions can be painful, and erosive, and occur more frequently in the buccal mucosal region.
 Weight loss and malnutrition are other physical features seen with the onset of the disease.
-Apart from the oropharyngeal mucosal disease, other mucous membranes are involved, including the lining of the larynx, esophagus, conjunctiva, nose, genitalia, anus, etc. Lesions of the skin may extend to or involve the head, upper trunk, and groin regions accompanied by crusted erosive lesions or erythematous skin, or both.
+Apart from the oropharyngeal mucosal disease, other mucous membranes are involved, including the lining of the larynx, esophagus, conjunctiva, nose, genitalia, anus, etc. Lesions of the skin may extend to or involve the head, upper trunk, and groin regions accompanied by crusted, erosive lesions or erythematous skin, or both.

 B. Pemphigus Foliaceus: In this subtype, the pemphigus foliaceus blisters occur in the superficial layers of the epidermis.
 In pemphigus foliaceus, it not only affects mucosal areas.
 Patients may clinically present with multiple scaly and crusted erosive lesions that are flaky or seen as circumscribed patches on the skin.